top of page

 • Aug 29, 2021

-What is IMST?
+What is IMST blood pressure?
 Does Inspiratory Muscle Strength Training (IMST) lowers blood pressure?
-How Does IMST Without a Device Work?
+How Does IMST Breathing Exercise Without a Device Work?
 Best Apps For IMST Breathing

 Slow breathing exercises have been known for years to help lower high blood pressure [1].
 You can try a 4-7-8 breathing to lower blood pressure yourself and observe its positive impact by checking this video.
 The new breathing technique called Inspiratory Muscle Strength Training (IMST) has been recently shown to produce superior results in lowering blood pressure as compared to 4-7-8 breathing, 48 breathing or box breathing exercises.